jwashek/jwashek.github.io.NEW/_posts/2020-12-12-slae32-assignment-1.md

 ![image](/assets/img/post/slae32/assignment1/01.png)

 # Bind TCP Shell in C
+Before creating our Bind TCP Shell in shellcode, we need to understand the Socket Programming.

+> **NOTE**: Socket programming is a way of connecting two nodes on a network to communicate with each other.

-Before creating our Bind TCP Shell in shellcode, let's better understand the Bind TCP in a higher programming language.
+let's better understand the Bind TCP in a higher programming language.
 We will use `C`:

 ```c++
 #include <sys/socket.h>